Hybrid hyperinterpolation over general regions

 \section{Abstract}

 We present an $\ell^2_2+\ell_1$-regularized discrete least squares approximation over general regions under assumptions of hyperinterpolation, named hybrid hyperinterpolation.
-Hybrid hyperinterpolation, using a soft thresholding operator and a filter function to shrink the Fourier coefficients approximated by a high-order quadrature rule of a given continuous function with respect to some orthonormal basis, is a combination of filtered and Lasso hyperinterpolations.
+Hybrid hyperinterpolation, using a soft thresholding operator and a filter function to shrink the Fourier coefficients approximated by a high-order quadrature rule of a given continuous function with respect to some orthonormal basis, is a combination of Lasso and filtered hyperinterpolations.
 Hybrid hyperinterpolation inherits features of them to deal with noisy data once the regularization parameter and the filter function are chosen well.
-We not only provide $L_2$ errors in theoretical analysis for hybrid hyperinterpolation to approximate continuous functions with noise and noise-free, but also decompose $L_2$ errors into three exact computed terms with the aid of a prior regularization parameter choice rule.
-This rule, making fully use of hyperinterpolation coefficients to choose a regularization parameter, reveals that $L_2$ errors for hybrid hyperinterpolation sharply decrease and then slowly increase when the sparsity of coefficients ranges from one to large values.
-Numerical examples show the enhanced performance of hybrid hyperinterpolation when the regularization parameters and noise vary.
-Theoretical $L_2$ errors bounds are verified in numerical examples on the interval, the unit-disk, the unit-sphere and the unit-cube, the union of disks.
+We derive $L_2$ errors in theoretical analysis for hybrid hyperinterpolation to approximate continuous functions with noise data on sampling points.
+Numerical examples illustrate the theoretical results and show that well chosen regularization parameters can enhance the approximation quality over the unit-sphere and the union of disks.